 Where to source B2B intent monitoring data from?

 Some B2B data providers might only give you information gathered from their websites.
 There may be others who may just be working with a few B2B blogging sites.
-However, a reputed B2B data provider will provide at least a few references to stand true to the promises made.
+However, a reputed B2B data provider will provide at least a few references to stand true to the promises.
 Don’t forget to check each of these sources individually.

-How do you verify accurate data?
+How do you verify if the data is accurate?

 If your information is inaccurate, it is useless.
 A reliable data partner is what is essential for your business.
 Therefore, you should inquire how they ensure the accuracy of data.
 Feel free to pose queries such as: